scoskey/m0037/notes.md

 The sentences are the well-formed formulas for which we can conceivably assign a truth value.
 But as the next examples show, some further context is still needed.

-**Example** Consider the sentence $\exists y\forall x x\mathord{\leq}y$.
+**Example** Consider the sentence $\exists y\forall x \mathord{\leq}xy$.
 This sentence is false of real numbers but true of the unit interval $[0,1]$.
-This example says something like "the universe as it is ordering has an upper bound," but what is the universe and its ordering?
+The sentence says something like, "the universe as it is ordered has an upper bound".
+But what is the universe, and what is its ordering?

 **Example** Consider the sentence $\forall x x\mathord{\geq}0\mathord{\rightarrow}\exists yy\mathord{\cdot} y\mathord{=}x$.
 This is true of real numbers but false of rational numbers.
 This example says "every element of the universe has a square root", but what is the universe and what is a square number?

-In order to decide the truth value of a sentence, we still need to know the context of the variables and the behavior of the function and relation symbols of the language.
+In order to decide the truth value of a sentence, we still need to know the context of the variables and the behavior of the function and relation symbols in the language.
 This package of information is called a *structure* or *model*.
-A structure is a special type of set which forms a possible universe for a given language.
+A structure is a special type of set which forms one possible universe for sentences in a given language.

 **Definition** Let $\mathcal L$ be a language of first order logic.
 An *$\mathcal L$-structure* $\mathcal A$ consists of:
   * A set $A$, the universe of the structure